| Home | SCHEDULED SEMINARS | Contact us |

 What is the reference material for the exam questions?

-The exam is based upon ANSI 748 and the NDIA EVMS Intent Guide.
+The exam is based upon EIA 748 and the NDIA EVMS Intent Guide.
 These should be primary study materials.
 It does expect the applicant to know the basics of project management and project planning.
 The exam is NOT based upon any AACE publication, EVP study guide, or body of knowledge (unlike the PMP which is based solely on "A Guide to the Project Management Body of Knowledge", the PMI® PMBOK® Guide).

 Where are the EVP exams held?